 Officers.
 The Officers shall be a President, a Vice President, a Secretary and a Treasurer.
 These officers shall constitute the Executive Committee.
 The Executive Committee shall consult

-from time to time as to day to day workings of KCCNY and shall propose items for discussion and/or determination by the Board of Trustees.
-Executive Committee members shall serve as liaison to all committees as determined by the President in consultation with each Officer.
+from time to time as to day-to-day workings of KCCNY and shall propose items for discussion and/or determination by the Board of Trustees.
+Executive Committee members shall serve as liaisons to all committees as determined by the President in consultation with each Officer.

 Election and Term of Office.
 All Officers shall be elected at the Annual Meeting of the membership for a term of one (1) year.
-The President and the Vice-Presidents shall not be elected to the same office for more than three (3) consecutive years; the Secretary shall not be elected to the same office for more than five (5) consecutive years and the Treasurer shall not be elected to the same office for more than seven (7) consecutive years.
+The President and the Vice-Presidents shall not be elected to the same office for more than three (3) consecutive years; the Secretary shall not be elected to the same office for more than five (5) consecutive years and the Treasurer shall not be elected to the same office for more than seven (7) consecutive years unless no other person can be found after notice has been given to the entire membership

 Duties of the President.
 The duties of the President shall be to: